xmidt-org/docs/content/docs/introduction/comparison.md

 goals.

 Xmidt by design is **not** coupled with any data models.
-This allows for inclusion of all manor of data models.
+This allows for inclusion of all manner of data models.
 TR-181, TR-104, custom Msgpack or JSON are all no problem.
 Any system tightly coupled with one of the `TR-181` | `TR-104` | `TR-357` | etc, fundamentally couple the service life of the entire ecosystem to the use of these particular models.
 Xmidt's architecture